luckydye/luckydye/content/post/vsource-decompiler.md

 The idea behind this project was to render a full map of the game in the browser, to allow for real-time visualization of a live game for spectating.

 When I started, I had no knowledge about most things this project covered.
-Never heard of GoldSrc, or any of the Source engine specific file-formats.
-Generally, file-formats, were mostly a black box to me.
+Never heard of GoldSrc, or any of the Source engine specific file formats.
+Generally, file formats were mostly a black box to me.

 I started learning about different types of files and formats, byte layouts, file headers and magic bytes ✨.

-Then step by step, I started to understand the file formats and could parse them into a structured format.
-Which I could then use to render the map in the browser, covering alot of topics like texture compression, displacements, models and entities, and how level are built and stored.
+Then step by step, I started to understand the file formats and could parse them into a structured format, which I could then use to render the map in the browser.
+This covered a lot of topics like texture compression, displacements, models and entities, and how levels are built and stored.

 <br/>
 <br/>